jerryhgladinet/docs/admin/source/chapter03.rst

     AMAZON S3 USER'S ACCESS KEY

-When the correct access credential is given the next screen is to select a bucket from Amazon S3.
+When the correct access credentials are given, the next screen is to select a bucket from Amazon S3.

 .. figure:: _static/image226.png
     :align: center